-A. Western equipment and attire will follow as set forth in the PHBA Official Handbook with exceptions of authorized adaptations.

-- B. The following points have equal consideration in judging the class:

-- 1) Rider's balance

-- 2) Rider's seat

-- 3) Use of aids

-- 4) Ability to follow directions

-- 5) Ring etiquette and safety

-- 6) Sportsmanlike conduct

-- 7) Results as shown by the performance of the horse are not to be considered more important than the manner used in obtaining them.

-- C. Class Procedure Riders will remain in the ring throughout the individual
+- A. Western equipment and attire will follow as set forth in the PHBA Official Handbook with exceptions of authorized adaptations. - B. The following points have equal consideration in judging the class: - 1) Rider's balance - 2) Rider's seat - 3) Use of aids - 4) Ability to follow directions - 5) Ring etiquette and safety - 6) Sportsmanlike conduct - 7) Results as shown by the performance of the horse are not to be considered more important than the manner used in obtaining them. - C. Class Procedure Riders will remain in the ring throughout the individual workouts - D. Each exhibitor must have at least one handler accompany him/her during the rail work portion of the class.

-workouts.

-D. Each exhibitor must have at least one handler accompany him/her during the rail work portion of the class.
 An exhibitor may be accompanied by up to three handlers if needed.
 The handler(s) must be 16 years of age or older.
 The handlers must not lead the exhibitor's horse unless the exhibitor is performing in an unsafe manner.
 The handler must remain no more than 20 feet from the horse as s/he escorts the exhibitor throughout the rail work.
 A halter must be on the horse either over or under the bridle for use by the handler if needed.
-The handler must have

-E. Individual Workout - Horses will be shown at the walk, jog and lope.
+The handler must have a suitable lead line in hand in case of need.
+Lead line may not be fastened to the bit.
+Handlers must stand with their riders in the lineup.
+Handler may only help at the judge's or ring steward's indication.
+The spotter will stand quietly in the arena as directed by the ring steward and/or judge. - E. Individual Workout Horses will be shown at the walk, jog and lope.
 Numbered markers must be used.
 People must not be used as markers no matter if they are safety stand-by spotters.
 Handlers must stand with their riders in the line up.
 Handler may only help at judge's or ring steward's indication.
 A competitor with a hearing impairment may have an assistant who communicates via sign language or cue cards to the competitor so they may hear the judge's directives.
-This assistant may enter the ring and let their position be known to the ring steward.
+This assistant may enter the ring and let their position be known to the ring steward. - F. Course Show management/judges must select an appropriate CHP Walk/ Trot/Lope Horsemanship pattern.
+It is recommended that the Novice Youth or Novice Amateur Horsemanship pattern be used.

-UNASSISTED W/T/L HORSEMANSHIP PATTERN 1

-Walk from lineup to begin at Marker 1.
-Walk halfway to Marker 2.
-Stop.
-Complete 90 degree turn to the left.
-Back.
-Complete a 90 degree turn to the right.
-Jog around Marker 2, halfway to Marker 3.
-Once halfway begin an extended jog around Marker 3.
-Halfway between Marker 3 and Marker 4, begin a lope on the left lead.
-Lope to and around Marker 4 back to Marker 3.
-Stop.
-Walk and return along rail to place in lineup.

-UNASSISTED W/T/L WESTERN HORSEMANSHIP PATTERN 2

-Walk forward from lineup to begin at marker one (A).
-Walk to marker two (B).
-Lope right lead to marker three (C) and circle right at marker three (C).
-Continue loping past marker four (D).
-Stop.
-Side pass left.
-Back three (3) steps.
-Turn 180 degrees to left on hindquarters.
-Lope left lead to marker one (A).
-Drop to jog around marker one (A) to marker four (D).
-Drop to a walk.
-Return along rail to place in lineup.